bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 | break           | switch-case, Iteration (matching label) |
 | throw           | try/catch  |

-(*Iteration statements = for, for-in, for-of, for-await-of, while, do-while.
+(Iteration statements = for, for-in, for-of, for-await-of, while, do-while)

-Also, continue and break statements are not valid across function boundaries.
+💛 Also, continue and break statements are not valid across function boundaries.
 So, you can't write -
 ```js
 function test() {
   break;